KREF (AM)

-KREF (1400 AM) is a radio station broadcasting a sports format.
+KREF (1400 kHz) is an AM radio station broadcasting a sports format.
 Licensed to Norman, Oklahoma, United States, the station serves the Oklahoma City area.
-The station is currently owned by Metro Radio Group, LLC, and carries programming from Fox Sports Radio, Premiere Radio Networks and Westwood One.
-In addition, KREF is an affiliate of the Cleveland Browns Radio Network.
+The station is currently owned by Metro Radio Group, LLC, and carries programming from Fox Sports Radio.
+In addition, KREF was an affiliate of the Cleveland Browns Radio Network.

 FM Translator

 KREF is also broadcast on the following FM translator: